You are probably looking for the NEWER DRAFT OF THIS LAW

-Article 35: Network operators collecting and using citizens' personal information shall abide by principles of legality, propriety and necessity, explicitly stating the purposes, means and scope for collecting or using information, and obtaining the consent of the person whose data is gathered.
+Article 35: Network operators collecting and using citizens' personal information shall abide by the principles of legality, propriety and necessity; explicitly stating the purposes, means, and scope for collecting or using information, and obtaining the consent of the person whose data is gathered.

-Network operators must not gather citizens' personal information unrelated to the services they provide; must not violate the provisions of laws, administrative regulations or bilateral agreements to gather or use citizens' personal information; and shall follow the provisions of laws, administrative regulations or agreements with users to process citizens' personal information they have saved.
+Network operators must not gather citizens' personal information unrelated to the services they provide; must not violate the provisions of laws, administrative regulations or agreements between the parties to gather or use citizens' personal information; and shall follow the provisions of laws, administrative regulations or agreements with users to process citizens' personal information they have stored.

 Network operators collecting or using citizens' personal information shall disclose their rules for its collection and use.

-Network operators shall adopt technological measures and other necessary to ensure the security of citizen's personal information, and prevent the citizens' personal information it gathers from leaking, damage or loss.
+Network operators shall adopt technological measures and other necessary measures to ensure the security of citizens' personal information, and prevent citizens' personal information it gathers from leaking, being destroyed or lost.
 When circumstances of information leaks, damage or loss occur, or might occur, remedial measures shall be immediately taken, users who might be affected shall be informed, and reports shall be made to the competent departments in accordance with regulations.

-Article 37: Where citizens discover network operators have violated the provisions of laws, administrative regulations or bilateral agreements to gather or use their personal information, they have the right to request the network operators delete their personal information; where discovering that personal information gathered or stored by network operators has errors, they have the right to request the network operators make corrections.
+Article 37: Where citizens discover that network operators have violated the provisions of laws, administrative regulations or agreements between the parties to gather or use their personal information, they have the right to request the network operators delete their personal information; where discovering that personal information gathered or stored by network operators has errors, they have the right to request the network operators make corrections.